jpassetti/mmi675-spring2024-wordpress/readme.md

 ### Week 8: Finalizing and Review

+#### Session 1:

-- **Session 1:** Finalizing the faux Netflix site.
-Implementing final touches like search.php.
-Testing the site's responsiveness and making necessary adjustments.
+- Finalizing the faux Netflix site.
+- Implementing final touches like search.php.
+- Testing the site's responsiveness and making necessary adjustments.

+#### Session 2

+- Course wrap-up.
-- **Session 2:** Course wrap-up.
-Discussing deployment, WordPress community resources, and ongoing learning opportunities.
-Review of best practices and Q&A session.
+- Discussing deployment, WordPress community resources, and ongoing learning opportunities.
+- Review of best practices and Q&A session.

 ### Open-Ended Final Project Assignment: Enhancing the Netflix Site

 #### Objective:

-Your task is to take the foundational Netflix site you've built and enhance it by adding new features, functionalities, and content types.
+Your task is to take the foundational Netflix site we've built and enhance it by adding new features, functionalities, and content types.
 Think about what makes streaming platforms engaging and how you can replicate these aspects in your project.

 #### Guidelines: